Codium-ai/pr-agent/docs/DESCRIBE.md

 - `extra_instructions`: Optional extra instructions to the tool.
 For example: "focus on the changes in the file X. Ignore change in ...".
 - To enable `custom labels`, apply the configuration changes described [here](./GENERATE_CUSTOM_LABELS.md#configuration-changes)
 - `enable_pr_type`: if set to false, it will not show the `PR type` as a text value in the description content.
 Default is true.
+- `final_update_message`: if set to true, it will add a comment message [`PR Description updated to latest commit...`](https://github.com/Codium-ai/pr-agent/pull/499#issuecomment-1837412176) after finishing calling `/describe`.
+Default is true.

 ### Markers template